AJS-development/IOCore/README.md

 ## Performance

 IOCore is heavily optimised.
-Heres an example with Cytosis.IO
+Heres an example:

 #### With one player + 2900 objects